-- The text of the link (anchor text) is an indication to the search engine of the topic of the website and more specifically the receiving page.
+- The anchor text of the link and the surrounding copy is an indication to the search engine of the topic of the website and more specifically the receiving page.

-- People click on links, resulting in so-called direct traffic.
+- And obviously, people click on links, resulting in so-called direct traffic.

 The value of a link for the receiving page is determined in part by the topic of the page the link is on.
-A link from a page that has the same topic as the receiving page is of far more value than a link from a page about an entirely different topic.
-On top of that, a link from within an article is worth way more than a link from a sidebar or a footer.
-Furthermore the more links there are on a page, the less each individual link is worth.
+A link from a page with the same topic as the receiving page is of more value than a link from a page about an entirely different topic.
+Also, a link from within an article is worth way more than a link from a sidebar or a footer.
+And, in general, the more links there are on a page, the less each individual link is worth.

 Read more: Link building: what not to do? »

-Link building is (or should be) an outreaching activity.
+Link building is – or should be – an outreaching activity.
 That means that you have to contact people and ask them to write about and link to your website.
-Usually, you will have better results if you contact people personally.
-That really means: making phone calls, writing emails, talking about your product.
-If your product is good, there will be people who would like to write about it.
-Most bloggers and journalists need content, so presenting your product to them could very well make them happy!
+Usually, you will get better results if you contact people personally.
+That means writing emails and press releases, making phone calls, talking about your product.
+If your product and content are good, there will be people who would like to write about it.
+Most bloggers and journalists need content, so presenting your products to them could very well make them happy too!

 Link building as part of a holistic SEO strategy

-Holistic SEO means that you will do everything to make your website the best: you should have the best information, the best user experience, the best speed and so on.
-Link building will be easy if your website is the best.
-People will be very willing to write about and link to such a site.
+Holistic SEO means that you’ll do everything to make your website the best: you should show high-quality information, provide an excellent user experience, have the fastest website and so on.
+Link building will get easier if your website offers a great experience, just like your products and/or services.
+It’s far more likely that people are willing to write about and link to such a site.